lulujiang219/EcoliBowtie2AlignmentAnalysis/README.md

 [BCFtools](http://www.htslib.org/doc/bcftools.html)

 ## **Usage:**

+>
+>#### In the sections below, I will provide step-by-step instructions for running the EcoliBowtie2AlignmentAnalysis pipeline and also explain each command and its components.
+>

-### 1. Clone the Repository to your local machine.:
+### 1. Clone the Repository to your local machine:

 ```
 git clone https://github.com/YourUsername/EcoliBowtie2AlignmentAnalysis.git
 ```

-After cloning the repository, the next step is to navigate into the directory that was just created, by using
+Next, navigate into the directory using:
 ```
 $cd EcoliBowtie2AlignmentAnalysis
 ```